-- (1) The most commonly sold product is PPO. - (2) The projected rate change for groups where the renewal process has not started is assumed to be the year-to-date average rate change. - 5) Segment type: Including whether the rate is community rated, in whole or in part
+- (1) The most commonly sold product is PPO. - (2) The projected rate change for groups where the renewal process has not started is determined by comparing the current premium to the required premium which equals to the trended claims divided by target loss ratio.

+5) Segment type: Including whether the rate is community rated, in whole or in part